tosiron/jazznet/Generate Patterns/README.md

 Progressions can be generated using the `generateProgressions.py` file.
 Roman numerals (I/i to VII/vii) must be used to specify the chords separated by '-' (dash).
 Without any extentions/alterations, basic triads are generated.
 Chords can also be extended or altered by specifying a supported alteration (see table below) separated by a comma between the chord and the alteration.
 Note that only 3- and 4-chord progressions are currently supported.

+Name: A short descriptive name.

-**Example** Generate the 2-5-1 progression with the 2 altered by the 7 flat 5 (i.e., min7b5) and the 1 as a major 7
+**Example** Generate the 2-5-1 progression with the 2 altered by the 7 flat 5 (i.e., min7b5) and the 1 as a major 7, named "ii-V-I".

 ``
-python generateProgressions.py ii,7b5-V-I,maj7
+python generateProgressions.py ii,7b5-V-I,maj7 ii-V-I
 ``

 The table below shows the currently supported extensions/alterations.